dgiovanis/dgiovanis.github.io/_pages/research.md

 * <code>Reliability analysis</code> in the presence of small or incomplete data
 * <code>Sensitivity</code> and <code>reliability analysis</code> on the manifold

-I am also interested inc<code>Scientific software design and development.</code> I am the <code>Lead Developer</code> of the general-purpose, open-source <code>Python</code> package <a href='https://github.com/SURGroup/UQpy' target='_blank'><code>UQpy</code></a> that contains a wide variety of methods for inverse and forward propagation of uncertainty, surrogate modeling, reliability and sensitivity analysis.
+I am also interested in <code>Scientific software design and development.</code> I am the <code>Lead Developer</code> of the general-purpose, open-source <code>Python</code> package <a href='https://github.com/SURGroup/UQpy' target='_blank'><code>UQpy</code></a> that contains a wide variety of methods for inverse and forward propagation of uncertainty, surrogate modeling, reliability and sensitivity analysis.